EnricoSimionato/Redundancy-Hunter/README.md

   ```bash
   python src/redhunter/analysis_experiment.py
   ```
-To customize the experiment, edit the YAML/JSON files under experiments/configurations/.
+To customize the experiment, edit the YAML files under experiments/configurations/.

 3. Optionally, you can use Docker and run using: